...

 Here is the hard truth: You can be the best clinician in Maine and still fail a HIPAA audit.

-HIPAA fine warning for dental practices - $100,000 per violation category
+The average HIPAA fine for a small dental practice is $100,000 or more per violation category.

 The Feb 16, 2026 Deadline: Your Front Desk Paperwork